FIRE MAGIC

 EMBERSEEKERS

 While Torchbearers tend to lead, Emberseekers tend to split off, more keen to follow their passions on their own terms than to compromise with a group.
 Many Emberseekers find group work to be tiresome, especially when it doesn't focus on something they're directly interested in.
-Emberseekers have a reputation for being a little selfish, and while this isn’t entirely true, this subclass does tend to have a habit of putting their passions over the wants of others they aren’t particularly concerned with.
+Emberseekers have a reputation for being a little selfish, and while this isn’t entirely true, this subclass does tend to have a habit of putting their own passions over those of others.

-Students of this division can easily get sucked into arguments and debates due to their self-assured demeanours and deep care for their own interests, and it isn't uncommon to find Emberseekers at odds with each other or with Air students, usually locking horns over their respective opinions and interests.
+Students of this division can easily get sucked into arguments and debates due to their self-assured demeanours and deep care for their own interests, and it isn't uncommon to find Emberseekers at odds with each other or with Air mages, usually locking horns over their respective opinions and interests.
 While social interaction can often take a backseat to whatever else an Emberseeker has on their plate, these mages are also the fiercely loyal type.
-Any friend of an Emberseeker has a friend for life, a shoulder to lean on, and an ear to talk to, and it takes perhaps more work to sever that bond than to create it for some mages.
-This loyalty can perhaps even be blinding, leading to Emberseekers to follow those they care for and fight unflinchingly for their allies without any thought to their own life or limb.
+Any friend of an Emberseeker has a friend for life, a shoulder to lean on, and an ear to talk to, and, in the case of many an Emberseeker, it takes perhaps more work to sever that bond than to create it.
+This loyalty can perhaps even be blinding, leading to Emberseekers who follow those they care for without hesitation and fight unflinchingly for their allies without any thought to their own life or limb.

 ABILITIES